-- O Check the line with a string line before fixing the base. - ⊘ Use join set parts in the stepped order recommended - Get the top join pieces to sit just right before screwing tight - ⊘ Brace near to or at all straight joins - If installing on a hard surface line the bed to prevent grit spillage - Set drill speed to high when drilling into ground anchor posts
+- Check the line with a string line before fixing the base. - Use join set parts in the stepped order recommended - before screwing tight - Brace near to or at all straight joins - to prevent grit spillage - Set drill speed to high when drilling into ground anchor posts with steel!